pvdz/zeparser3/tests/testcases/parser/tests_related_to_bindings/switch/var_let_cases.md

 `````
 throws: Parser error!
-  Cannot create lexical binding when the name was already `var` bound
+  Attempted to create a lexical binding for `foo` but another binding already existed on the same level

 switch (x) { case a: var foo; break; case b: let foo; break; }
                                                  ^------- error